 May 23, 2018 — Phil Potter steps down from his role as Bitfinex chief strategy officer.
 “As Bitfinex pivots away from the U.S., I felt that, as a U.S. person, it was time for me to rethink my position as a member of the executive team,” he says in a statement.

 May 24, 2018 — Bloomberg confirms previous speculations that Bitfinex has been banking at Puerto Rico’s Noble Bank since 2017.
-Tether founder Brock Pierce is a cofounder of Noble Bank, along with John Betts, a former Wall Street executive.
+Real Coin/Tether creator Brock Pierce is a cofounder of Noble Bank, along with John Betts, a former Wall Street executive.

 These individuals had past dealings.
 In 2014, Betts led a group called Sunlot Holdings to try and acquire the failed Mt.
 Gox exchange.
 Pierce, along with former FBI director Louis Freeh were also involved in that effort.
-(Freeh’s name will appear again on this timeline.)
+(Freeh has his own Twitter whistleblower, by the way.)

 May 24, 2018 — The U.S. Justice Department launches a criminal probe into bitcoin markets.
-The focus is on practices like spoofing and wash trading, where a trader simultaneously buys and sells assets to increase trading volume.
+The focus is on illegal practices like spoofing, the process of putting up a large sell or buy and then cancelling, and wash trading, where a trader simultaneously buys and sells assets to increase trading volume.
 The criminal probe will bring in other agencies, including the CFTC.

-June 1, 2018 — Looking to reassure its customers, Bitfinex hires Freeh Sporkin & Sullivan (FSS), a law firm co-founded by Louis Freeh (yes, the same Freeh who held an advisory role at Sunlot Holdings) to confirm that Tether has $2.55 billion in its banks, enough to cover the USDT in circulation at the time.
+June 1, 2018 — Looking to reassure its customers, Bitfinex hires Freeh Sporkin & Sullivan, a law firm co-founded by Freeh (the same Freeh who held an advisory role at Sunlot Holdings) to confirm that Tether has $2.55 billion in its banks, enough to cover the USDT in circulation at the time.

 FSS is not an accounting firm.
-Furthermore, there appears to be a conflict of interest.
+Further, there appears to be a conflict of interest.
 FSS Senior Partner Eugene Sullivan is also an advisor to Noble Bank, where Bitfinex and Tether hold accounts.

 “The bottom line is an audit cannot be obtained,” Stuart Hoegner, Bitfinex and Tether’s general counsel, tells Bloomberg.
 “The big four firms are anathema to that level of risk….
 We’ve gone for what we think is the next best thing.”

-June 25, 2018 — Bolstering suspicions that tether is being used to prop up the price of bitcoin, two researchers—John Griffin and Amin Shams—at the University of Austin, Texas, release a paper titled “Is Bitcoin Really Un-Tethered?”
+June 25, 2018 — Bolstering suspicions that tether is being used to prop up the price of bitcoin, researchers John Griffin and Amin Shams at the University of Austin, Texas, release a paper titled “Is Bitcoin Really Un-Tethered?”
 The two write:

 “Using algorithms to analyze the blockchain data, we find that purchases with tether are timed following market downturns and result in sizable increases in bitcoin prices.”